scouten/ericscouten.travel/content/_index.md

 This my home for my travel photography.

-As of this writing (February 2022), I'm just getting started with this blog.
-I plan to move some previous content from other sites and will be writing new articles soon.
+As of this writing (June 2022), I'm posting all my new travel articles here and slowly moving move some previous articles from other sites.

 I am also [a software developer](https://ericscouten.dev) and [an explorer of my home state](https://146parks.blog).